AdobeDocs/workfront.en/help/quicksilver/workfront-basics/priorities/get-started-with-priorities.md

 The Updates section shows system updates, and up to 200 of the most recent updates users made within the past 90 days.

-For more information, see [Add and view updates in Priorities](/help/quicksilver/workfront-basics/priorities/add-view-updates-priorities.md).
+For more information, see [Add and view comments in Priorities](/help/quicksilver/workfront-basics/priorities/add-view-updates-priorities.md).

 ![](assets/new-update.png)